xrarch/a3x/README.md

 ## Building

-Download the LIMNstation sdk, and place it in a folder titled `sdk` in your current directory.
+Download the XR/station sdk, and place it in a folder titled `sdk` in your current directory.

 Then run the `build.sh` script using the path you'd like to place the ROM file as the argument.